Goulburn Valley Grammar School: History

+In 2000, GVGS student Ashlee Good (Year 9) was one of eight Echuca residents to carry the 2000 Summer Olympic torch through Echuca.

 Houses

 The school has four houses Dunlop, Fairley, McLennan and Ryall.
 The houses were names after Edward "Weary" Dunlop, Sir Andrew Fairley (AM), Ian McLennan and founding principal Vic Ryall.
 The house colours are Blue for Dunlop, Red for Fairley, Green for McLennan and Yellow for Ryall.
 Students from these houses complete annually in the school Swimming, Athletics, Cross-Country, and Eisteddfod Competitions.